tlepple/iceberg-intro-workshop/README.md

 ---

 #####  Cursory Check:
-From our new sqparksql terminall session run the following command:
+From our new spark-sql terminal session run the following command:

 ```
 SHOW CURRENT NAMESPACE;